-When a designated person receives a complaint, they will:
+When a designated person receives a complaint of harassment, bullying or child abuse he/she will:

-- immediately record the dates, times and facts of the incident(s) in a confidential and safely stored space on the server - find out what outcome the complainant is hoping for - ensure that the complainant understands the organisation's procedures for dealing with the complaint - discuss and agree upon next steps: either through an informal or formal complaint, on the understanding that choosing to resolve the matter informally does

-- not preclude the complainant from pursuing a formal complaint if he/she is not satisfied with the outcome - keep a confidential record of all discussions and store it at a designated confidential and safe storage-space on the server - respect the choice of the complainant - ensure that the complainant knows that they can lodge the complaint outside of the organisation through the relevant country/legal framework and provide the relevant contacts/information (see Annex 3) - Light for the World is committed to complying with and applying national legal requirements.
+- immediately record the dates, times and facts of the incident(s) in a confidential and safely stored space on the server - find out what outcome the complainant is hoping for - ensure that the complainant understands the organisation's procedures for dealing with the complaint - discuss and agree upon next steps: either through an informal or formal complaint, on the understanding that choosing to resolve the matter informally does not preclude the complainant from pursuing a formal complaint if he/she is not satisfied with the outcome - keep a confidential record of all discussions and store it at a designated confidential and safe storage-space on the server - respect the choice of the complainant - ensure that the complainant knows that they can lodge the complaint outside of the organisation through the relevant country/legal framework and provide the relevant contacts/information (see Annex 3) - Light for the World is committed to complying with and applying national legal requirements.

+Throughout the complaints procedure, a complainant is entitled to be helped by a counsellor.
 Light for the World understands the need to support complainants in making complaints.
-Throughout the complaints procedure, a complainant is entitled to help from a counsellor.
-Light for the World will ensure that there is an appropriate offer available (see Annex 3).
+Light for the World will make certain, that there is an appropriate offer available (see Annex 3).